integrating body and mind

 order to turn inwards and to explore the inner dimensions.
 Yoga Nidra is an effective tool for the conscious and holistic development of body-mind.

 "Yoga Nidra is the yoga of aware sleep.
 In this lies the secret of self-healing.
 Yoga Nidra is a pratyahara technique in which the distractions of the mind are contained and the mind is relaxed."
 Satyananda Saraswati

 The power of sound and vibration has been used since ancient cultures for shifting the mind to higher states of awareness and to promote overall physical and mental wellbeing.
 The sounds and vibrations produced by the handmade Tibetan singing bowls slow down brain waves bringing about deep relaxation which activates the bodys innate healing mechanisms.
 Energy is moved through the seven energy centres (base, navel, solar plexus, heart, throat, eyebrow centre, crown) releasing blockages on all levels of being.

 This profound state of relaxation and ease naturally assists one in entering into meditation.
 The practise of sound meditation involves lying down on the back in shavasana (relaxation pose) and allowing body and mind to be submerged in sound (sound bath).

 "There is no system in the body, that is not affected by sound, music and vibration.
 You can look at disease as a form of disharmony and ease as harmony."
 Mitchell Gaynor

-Workshops, retreats and development courses offer time and space to experience and deepen body-mind practices in a loving and relaxed atmosphere.
+Development courses and workshops offer time and space to experience and deepen body-mind practices in an inspiring and supportive environment.

 meeting Robin Caratsch